Step 1: Create the scan user(s)

 Make sure the name of the event is correct and easy to find.
 At ‘Events’, you will find all the events you are affiliated with.
-You can select multiple events, even if they’re not under the same merchant.
 At ‘Users’ you are able to select which persons you want to provide access to this specific operation.
 Their role is stated behind their names.

 Step 4: Scan session

 Within the scan operation you are able to open a session.
 A session could have multiple entrances or groups of entrances.
 For example sessions can be created for multiple days with specific settings.

 PLEASE NOTE: A ticket can be scanned one time within one scan session.
 When you add a ticket to multiple sessions, the ticket can be scanned in each sessions individually.

 Note: Multiple sessions will be shown alphabetically and not in order of creation.
 You can change this by adding a label in alphabetical order, such as A) Sunday, B) Monday, C) Tuesday.